 Important Note!
 Numbers below are links to that Section.
 If you shut down your computer, your answers will not be retained.
 So write your answers down for future work sessions.

-What are the three key steps family members of addicts make as they become ready to enter recovery?
+What are the key steps family members of addicts make as they become ready to enter recovery?

 When did the term enabler first enter the therapeutic vocabulary?